 .NET Platform has provided a lot of extra advantages to its developers compared to other platforms.
-It provides a rich set of tools, libraries etc, that makes the work of developers a lot easier.
-One of those features is to help developers create a desktop form-based application very easily just by following a couple of steps, without writing a single line of c# code, not even a single query.
-This is very much help full of the inventory-based application for manipulating items information.
-I will provide here step-by-step ways to create a simple database-driven windows application that contains one record at a time and allow the user to traverse through all of them via a navigation system, including code example.
+It provides a rich set of tools, libraries, etc., that makes the work of developers a lot easier.
+One of those features is to help developers create a desktop form-based application very easily by just following a couple of steps without writing a single line of c# code or even a single query.
+This is very helpful for the inventory-based application for manipulating item information.
+I will provide step-by-step instructions for creating a simple database-driven Windows application that contains one record at a time and allows the user to traverse through all of them via a navigation system, including code examples.
 Here I am assuming that you have a little familiarity with visual studio, c# and Microsoft SQL Server.

 Let’s Develop A Database Driven Windows Application: